 Install a Sprinkler System to Maintain Your Rental Property Lawn

-Sprinkler system’s prices can vary based on the lawn size, as well as the brand.
-A system for a typical lawn size will run you around $2,500 to $4,500.
+Sprinkler system prices can vary based on the lawn size, as well as the brand.
+A system for a typical lawn size will run you around $2,000 to $6,000.
 This price is normally lower when you install the system yourself.

 Update with Potted Greenery for Great Curb Appeal

-Make your front yard, porch, or back yard pop with beautiful potted greenery or flowers.
+Make your front yard, porch, or backyard pop with beautiful potted greenery or flowers.
 This will give your potential tenant a wonderful first impression, and a charming place to live.
-Exterior upgrades such as this are inexpensive but can have a big impact.
-Tenants love this type of decorative touch.
+Exterior upgrades such as this are inexpensive but can have a big impact, and tenants love this type of decorative touch.

 5. Save Money as a Landlord by Installing Low-Flow Water Features